iiedii/fast-image-downloader/README.md

 **[ThreadSurvivingTime]**

 Tune this parameter for the multi-pass approach.
-For Pass 1: you can start with 12 seconds for each downloading thread.
+At Pass 1: you can start with 12 seconds for each downloading thread.
 Pass 2: you may choose 20 seconds.
 Pass 3: try one minute or more to finish large files.
 Stop at an early pass if you don't want to spend time downloading the slow files.
+Note that optimal settings depend on your network speed.

 **[IsTryFailedDownload]**

-This option is handy for retrying links that were reported to have *FileNotExist* or other errors.
-Note that time-out links will always be retried in a new pass.
+This option is handy for retrying links that had *FileNotExist* or other errors.
+Note that links that timed out in the previous pass will always be retried in a new pass.

 **[IsFastValidation]**

 Set true if you have limited computational resources.
 By default (false), it tries to open each downloaded file as an image for validation.
-This can be rather time-consuming.
+This can be rather time-consuming but worth to do if you need to ensure every downloaded image is intact.